 MaryAnn Anselmo, co-founder of The Bungalow knows what cancer patients are going through, she’s been there and she understands that everyone has their own unique situation.
-MaryAnn, a brain cancer survivor, continues her treatments in a Precision Medicine Clinical Trial.
-A Jazz singer, songwriter and author she finds solace in music, theater, art, and other expressive artistic activities and she wants to share that to inspire others with hope and encouragement.
+MaryAnn, a brain cancer survivor, continues her treatments through Precision Medicine & Clinical Trials.
+A Jazz singer, songwriter and author she finds solace in music, theater, art.
+Along with other expressive artistic activities, she wants to share that to inspire others with hope and encouragement.

 Through your generous support we are able to give “Packages of Hope” to cancer patients.
 Packages may contain a variety of items hand picked by Maryann including music and books as well as other expressive artistic items such as art class enrollment, theater and ballet tickets or expressive writing classes, whatever the patient desires.

-Through targeted identification of tumor bio-markers, genetic profiling and molecular characterization; vaccines, drug therapies and other cutting-edge scientific discoveries are leading to new treatments and hopefully one day, a cure.
+Precision Medicine has targeted the identification of tumor bio-markers, genetic profiling and molecular characterization.
+Feeding vaccines, drug therapies and other cutting-edge scientific discoveries.
+Which are leading to new treatments and hopefully one day, a cure.

-Science is changing through collaboration, innovation and by applying the findings from basic science discoveries to enhance our health, well-being and longevity.
+Science is changing through collaboration, innovation and application.
+With the findings from basic science discoveries to enhance our health, well-being and longevity.

 It’s the nature of the beast to find ways to circumvent and eventually outsmart the drugs that are designed to kill them.

 Too many doctors and scientists who work at institutions in biomedical Precision Medicine initiatives are at risk of losing their funding due to federal and budget cut backs.
-I believe, if there were more Precision Medicine clinical trials available, more lives will be saved, and more federal funding might open up.
-I also know firsthand that most people are not in a position to do the research, some doctors may not know about the research and or the treatment might not be available in their area.
-If more clinical trials were known to cancer patients and if there were more avenues of financial assistance available, then more patients would participate.
+If there were more Precision Medicine clinical trials available then more lives will be saved.
+I also know firsthand that most people are not in a position to do the research.
+Even some doctors may not know about the research and or the treatment might not be available in their area.
+If more clinical trials were known to cancer patients then more patients would participate.
+And there would be more avenues of financial assistance available for these patients.